Smokey Point, Washington: History

 In 1966, the area was proposed as the location of a four-year public college, with 645 acre offered by the city of Arlington.
 The state legislature decided to build the college instead in Olympia, becoming The Evergreen State College.

 By 1977, the population of the unincorporated area between Arlington and Marysville, including Smokey Point, had increased to 16,000 people as the result of suburban development.
-In 1979, the Snohomish County Sherriff's Office established a precinct in Smokey Point at an existing fire station.
+The area's first supermarket opened in 1978 alongside an office park and motel.
+In 1979, the Snohomish County Sheriff's Office established a precinct in Smokey Point at an existing fire station.
+Smokey Point's largest retail center, a 15-store strip mall with a Safeway, opened in 1991.

 By the early 1990s, Smokey Point was rezoned to support industrial development to offset a regional shortage of affordable land for industrial use.
 After the opening of a new naval base in Everett in 1994, the U.S. Navy selected Smokey Point to house a support complex with a commissary, offices and a college.
 The 52 acre support complex broke ground in 1993 and opened in 1995.

 The Puget Sound Regional Council explored the expansion of Arlington Municipal Airport into a regional airport in the 1990s to relieve Seattle–Tacoma International Airport, but decided instead to build a third runway at Sea-Tac because of existing traffic and local opposition.
 In September 2004, Marysville won a bid to build a 850 acre NASCAR racetrack (to be operated by the International Speedway Corporation) south of Smokey Point.
 The project was cancelled two months later after concerns about traffic impacts, environmental conditions, and $70 million in required transportation improvements arose.
 The NASCAR site was later pitched as a candidate for a new University of Washington satellite campus (known as UW North Sound) in the late 2000s, competing with downtown Everett, before the project was put on hold in 2008 and cancelled in 2011.